 These mounts are only available in the item shop, where they cost 972 Funcom points each.
 Three variants are available (Green Yothian War-Mare*, Purple Yothian War-Mare, Red Yothian War-Mare*).

 Perhaps you remember the Curses of Travius Blacktongue quests in the Armsman’s Tavern in Tarantia Noble District.
-One of the insults you use during the conversation with Travius is along the lines of “the way you ride a horse resembles the most depraved acts of love between beast and man”.
+One of the insults you use during the conversation with Travius includes the following line: “Your riding skills resemble the most debased acts of love between beast and man.”
 Well, this is what I’m always reminded of when I see someone riding a Yothian War-Mare: it looks as if the player was molesting an enormous snail.
 Additionally, having now tried riding one myself, it makes your entire screen wobble left and right so badly that I almost got seasick after just a few minutes of riding.
 So I very much don’t recommend these mounts.

 On the positive side, you might not expect an oversized snail (with hands) to be as quick as a tiger, but it is — I measured.